 Some teachers or classes (such as Fundamentals of Public Speaking) require the use of your web camera or headset/mic combo.
 For other classes, those items might be optional:

 - If you’re speaking during the session, we recommend purchasing a USB headset/mic combo for the best audio experience.
-You can get some for $20 at places like Walmart.
+You can get a set for around $20 at places like Walmart.
 Although some computers and webcams have mics built into them, they generally do not allow for the best audio experience for other listeners in the session.

 - Any web camera (either built-in or external) should work with both Adobe Connect or Zoom.
-You just cannot have the web camera running in another program (i.e. Skype or Google chat) during the Adobe Connect or Zoom session.
+You simply cannot have the web camera running in another program (e.g., Skype or Google Chat) during the Adobe Connect or Zoom session.

 - Students can attend Adobe Connect or Zoom synchronous sessions anytime and anywhere using their mobile devices.